integritee-network/integritee-node/README.md

 * `skip-ias-check`: allow registering enclaves without attestation report.
 * `skip-extrinsic-filtering`: We have a defensive filter for transfer extrinsics as we have an old solo-node running for archive purposes, which mustn't allow transfers.
 The filter can be deactivated with this feature.

+## Versioning
+There are two important version parameters in the runtime that change behaviour.
+* `spec_version` always needs to be updated when the runtime logic changes.
+* `transaction_version` always needs to updated when:
+  * extrinsics are removed
+  * extrinsics are changed
+  * extrinsics are added somewhere in between Extrinsics being added to the end are fine as they don't interfere with the existing call enum that the runtime macro generates.

+Convention:
+1. The runtime's and node's crate patch version must be aligned with the `spec_version`.
+2. The crate version must be the same as the tag that is created for the release.

 ## Benchmark the runtimes
 In `./scripts` we have a script for benchmarking the runtimes.